streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Development

-- [ ] requires no programming knowledge
+- ⬜️ requires no programming knowledge
-- [x] requires no OpenStreetMap knowledge (depends on what you do)
+- ☑️ requires no OpenStreetMap knowledge (depends on what you do)

 If you would like to help and are able to contribute code, you are most welcome.